Chinese-born Australian CCTV journalist detained in China

 Chinese-born Australian CCTV journalist detained in ChinaNew

 CANBERRA, Australia (AP) — Australia’s government says a Chinese-born Australian journalist for CGTN, the English-language channel of China Central Television, has been detained in China.
-Foreign Minister Marise Payne says Australian officials had a consular visit via video link with Cheng Lei at a detention facility on Thursday and will continue to provide assistance and support to her and her family.
+Foreign Minister Marise Payne says Australian officials had a virtual consular visit with Cheng Lei at a detention facility on Thursday and will continue to provide assistance and support to her and her family.
 Australia was informed by Chinese authorities on Aug.
 14 of Cheng’s detention, but made its first public statement on Monday.
 Australia has not said why she was detained.
-Cheng is an anchor for the BizAsia show.
+Cheng is an anchor for the BizAsia show and has reported from China since 2003.